ramblingbarney/refactored-invention/README.md

 ## Known Issues

   * On small screens the login/logout text box will reduce in width so the text cannot been seen and the logout button can be forced to the next line in some instances.
   * When the login input box is empty clicking login will log in the last user
   * On Android & iOS mobile devices the login will not work, no error is thrown but the page will not show a user logged in
   * After login a page refresh is required to update the UI, the refresh triggers the getCookieName function which updates the UI
   * The login route has response headers set to response.headers['Access-Control-Allow-Origin'] = * to circumvent the browser COR security check
+  * Logging in during a game will cause the total score for the user not to be equal to sum total of individual song scores because the song score is only recorded when the video has completed playing
   * The API call to musixmatch fails/timesout causing the error 504 page to be shown which will fail the test suite as well.
   * The video may not load so the page is rendered but the video iframe has a failed error message
   * PouchDB is not encrypted so will be accessable to all in the browser
   * Flask passes variable data to the template which is displayed in page source
   * Clicking play on the video will play in full screen on iphone mobile browser with prevents the user entering the answers
   * The game will not evaluate answers on Android 8 devices using the chrome browser, the game will operate as expected on Android 7 devices using the chrome browser

 ## Code removed for existing version